rockettheme/docs/Docs/joomla/templates/ionosphere/demo_module_3.md

 ---
 title: Ionosphere: Recreating the Demo - Search Our Site
-description: Your Guide to Recreating Elements of the Ionosphere Theme for Joomla
+description: Your Guide to Recreating Elements of the Ionosphere Template for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/ionosphere:Ionosphere

 ---